What’s a single girl to do when marriage takes too long?

 That time you turned down a coffee date, the day you walked out of a restaurant because he wanted more than you could give, that week you chose God and your world crashed?

-Yet as lovers and pursuers of God, that is exactly what we are when we face challenges and still choose to walk through them, instead of camp.
+Yet as lovers and pursuers of God, that is exactly what we are when we face challenges and by His help, choose to walk through them, instead of camp.

 “My power works best in weakness,” God says.

-We are not strong because we can fix ourselves, medicate our desires, stuff our sexual feelings.
+We are not strong because we can fix ourselves, medicate our desires or stuff our sexual feelings.
 We are strong when we allow our weaknesses to point us to the One greater than us.

 Years ago, I dragged myself from a coffee shop, walked across town, got on a bus and wept all the way home because I broke off a friendship with a guy.